Surrogate Requirements

 Each agency has their own requirements equal to or more strict than guidelines set by the American Society for Reproductive Medicine (ASRM).
 The reproductive endocrinologist (RE) who transfers the embryo can also have their own thoughts on what makes a good surrogate candidate, so agencies typically take the RE's requirements into consideration.

-• Must reside in the United States in a state that is surrogacy friendly (at this time, we are not accepting surrogates who reside in Michigan, Louisiana, Nebraska, or outside of the United States).
+- Must reside in the United States in a state that is surrogacy friendly (at this time, we are not accepting surrogates who reside in Louisiana, Nebraska, or outside of the United States).

-• Must be willing to undergo a criminal background check (if married, your husband must also be willing to complete a background check).
+- Must be willing to undergo a criminal background check (if married, your partner or spouse must also be willing to complete a background check).

 At the beginning of the surrogacy screening process, all surrogate candidates will speak to a surrogate consultant who will ask you questions about your pregnancy history and your reasons for wanting to become a surrogate mother.
 This is done to determine if you can handle the emotional responsibility of being a gestational carrier.
 You'll be asked about your current emotional state and how you felt during and after your past pregnancies.